APHROCHIC

 Details

-Our Mountain Peak Brown Chevron Wool Moroccan Rug is custom-made for you by exceptional artisans of the Beni Mrirt Tribe of Morocco.
+Our Morning Glory Wool Cream Moroccan Rug is custom-made for you by exceptional artisans of the Beni Mrirt Tribe of Morocco.
 Handwoven using a luxurious blend of premium New Zealand wool and high-quality Moroccan wool, this innovatively refined combination offers unparalleled brilliance, superior softness, and lasting durability.
 A unique masterpiece for your interior, this rug is woven knot by knot, then bathed and air-dried under the serene Moroccan skies.
 Part of our Sojourner Rug Collection, each piece beautifully charts her journey to liberation.

 Editors' Note